Codeblocc/FASTAPI/README.md

 - Gave each posts an ID. randrange was used for a random ID to be applied to create posts.
 - Still learning at every step.

-# 4th May
-- Break from this project.
-Will resume tomorrow.